1976–77 Michigan Wolverines men's basketball team: Accomplishments

-The team was led by Consensus second team All-Americans Ricky Green and Phil Hubbard.
+The team was led by Consensus second team All-Americans Rickey Green and Phil Hubbard.
 That season, Hubbard set the current school single-season total rebound record of 389, surpassing M. C. Burton, Jr.'s 1959 total of 379.
 He also surpassed Bill Buntin's 1963 single-season total of 23 point-rebound double doubles with 24.
-Grote's career assist total of 358 would stand as a school record for 7 seasons until eclipsed by Eric Turner, while Ricky Green's career assist average of 4.05 per game would also be a record until eclipsed by Turner.
+Grote's career assist total of 358 would stand as a school record for 7 seasons until eclipsed by Eric Turner, while Rickey Green's career assist average of 4.05 per game would also be a record until eclipsed by Turner.
 For the season Green totaled 61 steals for a 2.18 average, which stood as school records until Gary Grant totaled 84 and averaged 2.55 in 1986.
 Grote's 116 career games played lasted as a Michigan record until 1986 when Richard Rellford totaled 124, while his 108 career starts stood as a record until Mike McGee totaled 112 in 1981.
 The team set the school single-season free throws made record of 510, which surpassed the 1965 mark of 494 and would last until 1989.
 The team set the school single-season total steals record of 263 that stood until 1986.
 Green ended his career with an average of 32.7 minutes per game, which was a school record tied by Phil Hubbard two years later and surpassed by Mike McGee.